Definition:

 Self-Employment Opportunities:

-After completing two years of internship, graduates can put up their own clinics and hospitals, work as consultants, set up their own NGOs or work in partnership with NGOs to champion a course.
+After completing two years of internship, graduates can put up their own clinics and hospitals.
+They can also work as consultants.
+Graduates also set up their own NGOs or work in partnership with NGOs to champion a course.

 Programs and subject combinations required for admission: